aws-samples/aws-modernization-workshop-base/content/030_self_guided_setup/32_request_credit.md

 AWS Credits are available courtesy of AWS Marketplace.
 Submit the form and you will receive a confirmation email with an AWS Credit Code.
 Credits are available while supplies last.

-Please wait a few minutes to receive your AWS Credit Code via email.
-If you do not receive an email confirmation, please check your company spam filter.
-If you're still having difficulty, please contact ajonsso@amazon.com.
   </td>

   <td class="credit" style="width:30%"> <a href="https://pages.awscloud.com/awsmp-wsm-dev-workshop-series-credit-request.html?trk=lab_{partnerName}" target="_blank" class="credit-btn">Request AWS Credits</a>  </td>